 The dual DPTR structure is a way by which the chip will specify the address of an external data memory location.
-There are two 16-bit DPTR registers that address the external memory, and a single bit called DPS = AUXR1.0 (see Table 8) that allows the program code to switch between them (Refer to Figure 6).
+There are two 16-bit DPTR registers that address the external memory, and a single bit called DPS = AUXR1.0 (see Table 17) that allows the program code to switch between them (see Figure 6).